roshanadh/GCESITExpoVotingSystem/README.md

 # 8th GCES IT Expo Voting System
-The system comprises two GUI application: one for voter registration and the other for vote submission.
+The system comprises two GUI applications: one for voter registration and the other for vote submission.

 ## Build
 * Applications built using Java Swing and AWT classes